DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/4_Simple_command/README.md

 ![diagram](img/command_send.png)

-After clicking "Verify" your command should be sent to device and as an effect you should see the onboard LED blinking 5 times:
+After clicking "Validate" your command should be sent to the device and as an effect you should see the onboard LED blinking 5 times:

 ![blink](img/blinkCommand.gif)